romeerez/orchid-orm/packages/docs/src/guide/query-builder.md

   // updatedCount is guaranteed to be greater than 0 const updatedCount = await Table.where(conditions).updateOrThrow({ name: 'name' })

-  // updatedRecords is guaranteed to be non-empty array const updatedRecords = await Table.where(conditions).select('id')
+  // updatedRecords is guaranteed to be a non-empty array const updatedRecords = await Table.where(conditions).select('id')
     .updateOrThrow({ name: 'name' })
 } catch (err) {